 This rule calls for no new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).

-A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on State or local governments and Start Printed Page 55741would either preempt State law or impose a substantial direct cost of compliance on them.
+A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on State or local governments and would either preempt State law or impose a substantial direct cost of compliance on them.
 We have analyzed this rule under that Order and have determined that this rule does not have implications for federalism.

 Unfunded Mandates Reform Act

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 or more in any one year.
 Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

 This rule will not effect a taking of private property or otherwise have Start Printed Page 8215taking implications under Executive Order 12630, Governmental Actions and Interference with Constitutionally Protected Property Rights.